peterloes/HRD_SENSOR/README.md

 An open project, to discuss and solve, with EFM32G230(Silabs).

-Should include first Sensor SHT31-D (Sensirion)
+First entry Sensor SHT31-D (Sensirion)